Gamestarplayer41/Raycaster/README.md

 Texture will eventually be added later.
 A map creator will also be added in a later version (other repo).

 Programmed in IntelliJ.

-The debugger is not working because: Java HotSpot(TM) 64-Bit Server VM warning: Sharing is only supported for boot loader classes because bootstrap classpath has been appended

-Idk how to fix it or what it causes.
-It appeared randomly.